Design Forecasting FAQs

 4> How often are you right?

 Truly a hard question - and not just because our egos are involved.
-How do you measure “right?”
+How do you measure right?
 Do design directions we predict come to fruition?
 80-90% of the time, yes.
 Are there other factors at play?
 Of course.
-We did not predict a pandemic in 2020, but (thankfully) it made the majority of our 2020 predictions become more relevant.
-That’s not always the case.
+We did not predict a pandemic in 2020, but thankfully it made the majority of our forecasts even more relevant.

-5> What if we want to moderately hit on trends but still stay unique?
+5> What if we don’t want to follow moments, but instead stay unique?

 6> How do we get the most use of the information you provide?

 The information we provide typically allows our clients to realize three significant benefits.
-First, our customized forecasts include direction on not just What/How (color/design/product, etc) design is evolving, but Why.
-We help brands understand the relevance of the actions we are recommending by helping them understand how past evolutions led to current ones, and how those are further evolving into the future.
-We brief our clients to expect these insights from the get-go.
+First, we demonstrate not just What/How (color/design/product, etc) design is evolving, but Why.
+We guide brands on the relevance of the actions we recommend by helping them understand how past evolutions led to current ones, and how those are further evolving into the future.

-Second, what truly understanding the forthcoming design shifts means is that if the client has internal teams who don’t always see eye to eye - such as product development, marketing, and sales - they often find our forecasts help them find a unified voice.
+Second, understanding a forthcoming design shift means that if the client has internal teams who don’t always see eye to eye - such as product development, marketing, and sales - our forecasts bring them into one united voice.
 This is a powerful ripple-effect outcome for the teams and the brand overall.
-Third, clients can and often do share their new found knowledge with their supply chain and their customers - effectively helping their whole system unite with greater value.
+Third, clients can and often do share their new found knowledge with their supply chain and their customers - effectively providing their whole system with value.

 7> There’s plenty of free trend info online.
 Why would we need more?